ucb-152/lab6/README.md

 Then, we pass through multiple hidden layers, and each neuron applies a weighted sum of its inputs, often with an added bias, followed by an activation function.
 This calculation is often expressed as a matrix multiplication.
 The input matrix `X` has dimensions `(N, d)`, where `N` is the number of samples (often referred to as the batch size), and `d` is the number of input features.
 Each connection between layers can be represented by a weight matrix `W` and a bias vector `b`.
 The `W` matrix has dimensions `(d, h)`, where `h` is the number of neurons in the hidden layer.
 The bias vector `b` has a length of `h`.

 You can calculate the activations of the next layer of neurons with the equation `H = ACT(XW+b)`, where `ACT` is some activation function like [ReLu](https://www.geeksforgeeks.org/relu-activation-function-in-deep-learning/) (typically used on the hidden layers) or [Softmax](https://www.geeksforgeeks.org/the-role-of-softmax-in-neural-networks-detailed-explanation-and-applications/) (typically used on the output layer).
 The bias vector is broadcasted to the dimensions `(d, h)` and thus the bias vector is added to each row of the `XW` matmul result.
-We can continue with similar calculations for each layer, until we reach the output layer.
+We can continue with similar calculations for each layer until we reach the output layer.
 This process of taking the inputs and stepping through the layers of the neural network, until we reach the output layer, is known as the **forward pass**.

 The output layer contains the activations of the neurons that correspond to the output of the neural network.
 For example, in a classification problem, each neuron could correspond to a class, and the neuron with the highest activation (i.e. the highest probability) would be the class that the neural network is **predicting** for the input.